alastair87-cyf/fundamentals-course/lessons/lesson-3.md

 # Lesson 3

-## Introductions \(30 minutes\)

-Let's make sure we know each other!

-### Warm up game
+## Warm up activity: 10.00-10.30

-Online icebreaker

-## Shout out your questions \(10 minutes\)
+A picture tells a story:

+1. Find an image online of an object that represents you or why are are on the course using [Bing Image Search](https://images.bing.co.uk).
+2. Add the image to our Slack thread and an explanation of why you chose that particular object.
+3. Once you have completed your post, look at what other people have posted.
+4. When you find any interesting images and ask that person a follow up question about it by tagging them in your reply (e.g. @dave).
+5. Try to reply to people's questions.

+*Break - 10.30-10.35*

+## General Questions & Answers: 10.35-10.45

 \_\_[_Instructors see here for instructions_](https://fundamentals.codeyourfuture.io/teacher-resources/instructor-notes-1#shout-out-questions)

-Let's make a list of all of the programming questions we'd like to get answered today, and put them on the Miro whiteboard just like we did last week.
+Let's make a list of all of the programming questions we'd like to get answered today, and put them in a thread on Slack.

-1. Log into Miro \(your instructor will give you the link for your Miro Board\)
-2. Find the sticky notes on the board.
-3. Write your question on a sticky note \(you must ask a question\)
-4. If you have more than 1 question, write each on a separate stiky note.
-To add a new note, use the toolbar on the left hand side to select a new note.

-## Getting Unstuck \(30 minutes\)
+## Getting Unstuck: 10.45-11.15

 \_\_[_Instructors see here for instructions_](https://fundamentals.codeyourfuture.io/teacher-resources/instructor-notes-2#getting-unstuck)